 We are a team of like-minded professionals, providers and parents, committed to drive adolescent anxiety, depression, and suicide from the all-time highs of today to all-time lows by 2028

-Behag is our “Big Empathetic Hairy Audacious Goal” and our ally in the fight against adolescent anxiety, depression and suicide.
+Behag is a “Big Empathetic Hairy Audacious Goal” and an ally in the fight against adolescent anxiety, depression and suicide.

-Suicide is the second leading cause of death for children, adolescents, and young adults age 5 to 24.
+Suicide is the second leading cause of death for ages 10-24.
 The majority of children and adolescents who attempt suicide have a significant underlying mental health disorder, such as anxiety or depression.
 Even with 180 NATSAP programs and hundreds more across the country, the problem has only gotten worse.
 Many of us have felt like we can and should be doing more to curb the negative mental health trends in our country.
 Because if not us, who is going to tackle these issues?

 You have taken the first step in fighting this problem simply by being here.
 The second step (if you haven’t already) is to educate yourself on the enormity of the issue, and what can be done to help.

 what makes you say the levels of anxiety, depression, and suicide are at all-time highs?